muhkartal/muhkartal/README.md

 Building intelligent systems with Machine Learning and Deep Learning, with a strong interest in Computer Vision applications.
 I develop software tools using Python, C#, and JavaScript to improve daily life.
 My GitHub features projects in ML/DL (TensorFlow, PyTorch), Computer Vision (OpenCV), and various software applications (Streamlit, Flask).
 Currently learning MLOps, real-time object detection, and scalable AI.

-Explore my repositories to see my work!

-Connect with me on LinkedIn: https://www.linkedin.com/in/muhammed-ibrahim-kartal/

 ---